Debian/britney2/doc/hints.md

 ## Policy override hints

-The policy override hints are used to disable or tweak various policies in Britney.
+The policy override hints are used to disable or tweak various policies in britney.
 Their effects are generally very precise ways of accepting specific regressions or disabling various checks.

 Some of these items are built-in while others are related to specific